chrs-m/guess-who/README.md

 1. Clone the repo
 2. Run 'npm install' in the root folder
-3. Start a localhost by running 'npm run dev'
+3. Start a localhost by running 'npm start'
+4. Test function by using two browsers, one being in incognito mode.

 # Changelog